riteshahlawat/portfolio/blogs/working-in-the-us.md

 ### Bonus: Cross-border bank account

 Unless you plan on paying exchange fees, you have to open a cross-border bank account.
 BMO, RBC, and CIBC all have their own versions of cross-border accounts.
-I don't recommend CIBC since I couldn't deposit money the same time I opened the account, so I went to RBC.
+I don't recommend CIBC, as I couldn't deposit money at the same time I opened the account, so I went with RBC.
 Check out your options but I recommend getting this done 2-3 weeks before your flight since it will take some time for your cards to come in the mail.

 ### Apartment Tours

 Apartments, depending on when you where you're working can be really cheap or really fucking expensive.
 My guess is you're going to somewhere that's really expensive.
 Since this is going to be somewhere you're living for the next couple years, I recommend putting a lot of effort here.
 You want to be searching for apartments through multiple different websites and app.
 Some I recommend are: [zillow](https://www.zillow.com/ "Zillow website"), [apartment list](https://www.apartmentlist.com/ "Apartment List website"), and [apartments](https://www.apartments.com/ "apartments.com website").
 Create a shortlist of the apartments 1-2 weeks out from your move and reach out for tours.

-> If you plan your start date around a week after the 1st of a month, that can set you up perfectly as many apartments free up around the 1st.
+> Planning your start date around a week after the 1st of a month can be ideal, as many apartments become available around that time.

-Be aiming to look at 4-5 apartments a day (which is why you need a car, commuting is too slow and ride share is too expensive).
+Be aiming to look at 4-5 apartments a day (which is why you need a car — commuting is too slow, and rideshare is too expensive.).
 Spread them out 2-3 hours from one another which will give you time to eat and do other things.

 #### For those in the bay area

 The bay area can be pretty expensive especially if you're looking to move in San Francisco.
 My work was in Mountain View so I was looking for places within 15-20 minute drive from work.
 Despite me hearing that I'd end up spending $3000 a month on the lease for a 1b1b, I ended up finding a 2b1b for $2695 in Santa Clara (15 minutes away), and it even has a pool, jacuzzi, and EV charging 😎.
 Some tips:

--   Look daily, even while you've already have rental viewings lined up.
+-   Look daily, even if you already have rental viewings lined up.
 You might end up finding a gem that was posted 23 minutes ago, you can always cancel appointments anyways!
 -   2 bedroom apartments are not as hot on the market as 1 bedroom apartments and you might find one that is only a couple hundred more.
 You could share that extra room with someone or use it as an office
 -   The most important one:

 ##### Electricity Providers

 Your electric bill will eat up most of the extra expenses on top of rent.
-The bay area has 2 providers regarding electricity, [P&E](https://www.pge.com/en.html "Pacific Gas and Electric Company") and [SVP](https://www.siliconvalleypower.com/ "Silicon Valley Power").
+The Bay Area has two electricity providers, [P&E](https://www.pge.com/en.html "Pacific Gas and Electric Company") and [SVP](https://www.siliconvalleypower.com/ "Silicon Valley Power").
 These two have **DRASTICALLY** different prices.
 P&E is far more expensive than SVP so make sure to factor that into your search and ask:

 ![Bay Area Electricity Rates](/images/blog/bay-area-electricity-rates.jpg)